 Signifies an official withdrawal with the approval of the vice provost for research and dean of the Graduate School.

 Students must first register for a course via CheckMarq, then request the audit option from the Graduate School.
 The Audit Request Form on the Graduate School’s website marquette.edu/grad/forms_index.shtml is used for this request.
 The deadline to request the audit option for each session is listed on the University Academic Calendar.
+Students who have requested this option prior to the deadline to request this option for the session in which the class is offered are assigned the AU grade; students who have requested this option after to the deadline to request this option for the session in which the class is offered are assigned the AUA grade.
+The AUA grade may affect the ability to repeat a class and satisfactory academic progress.
 Classes being audited are not charged at the normal tuition rate.
 Refer to the Tuition, Fees and Housing section of this bulletin for information on tuition rates.Back To Top

 Under no circumstances may the undergraduate CR/NC option be exercised by a graduate student taking an undergraduate course for graduate credit.Back To Top